TheSilvered/nest/docs/c_api/c_api-runtime_stack.md

 **Description:**

-Pops the top call from a call stack
+Pop the top call from a call stack

 **Parameters:**